cherose-sem/UFO_Compilation/Blog/README.md

 ### IV.
 Conclusion

 There are no exceptions on unexpected system failure.
 We could always plan for flawless perfect system, but the assurance that nothing will go wrong over time is very naive.
-And the consequences of having the customers/users deal with a failing system from time to time is a big no, no for the business!
+And the consequences of having the customers/users deal with a failing system from time to time is a big no, no for the business, the income will not flow if the system is down or slow!
 There are SPM tools which can provide the awareness for the developers/operators about the system's performance.
 It can be costly effective to spice up the system with SPM tools rather than even more expensive resolving performance issues and lost customers due to product's dissatisfaction.

-[EXPERIMENT CONCLUSION HERE...]
+The experiment describes how you can use Grafana, Prometheus, Node_exporter to monitoring and visualize the performance of your system, by chance detecting any performance issue/overload if any and be alerted with a predescribed alert rule.
+The advantage of monitoring your system is to get awareness of the issue(s) in real-time, and probably fix the issue before it reachs the customers, so it wont have impact on your business.

 ### V. Outlook Discussion